THE STRUCTURE AND FUNCTION OF NEURONS

 WHAT IS A NEURON

 Consciousness, mobility and sensory perception are all the result of brain activity.
-The brain is made up of cells called glial cells and astrocytes.
+The brain is composed of glial cells, including astrocytes.
 Among these cells are neurons – specialised cells whose function is to communicate and process information from the environment to the brain and vice versa.
-It does this by getting neurone to pass information on to each with electricity and chemicals.
+It does this by enabling neurons to communicate with one another via electrical and chemical signals.

 The human body is made up of trillions of cells.
-The average human brain contains 100 billion neurons and, on average, each neuron is connected to 1000 other neurons.
-This creates highly complex neural networks that give the brain its impressive processing capabilities.
-Neurons are an essential part of a massive communication system within the body.
+The human brain contains approximately 100 billion neurons, and each neuron is connected to approximately 1000 other neurons.
+This creates highly complex neural networks that confer the brain's impressive processing capabilities.
+Neurons are essential components of a vast communication system within the body.

 Neurons are the oldest and longest cells in the body!
 You have many of the same neurons for your entire existence.
-Although other cells die and are replaced, many neurons are never replaced when they die.
+Although other cells are replaced, many neurons are not.
 In fact, you have fewer neurons when you are old than when you are young.
-Neurons can be quite large - neurons that control the spine can be several feet long!
+Neurons can be pretty large - neurons that control the spine can be several feet long!

 For communication between neurons to occur, an electrical impulse must trigger the release of chemicals.
 These chemicals, called neurotransmitters, allow other neurons in a circuit to be switched on or off.
-Ultimately, neurons communicating with each other are why humans can walk, talk, see, think, laugh, get angry breathe and sleep (amongst a zillion other things).
+Ultimately, neurons communicating with each other are why humans can walk, talk, see, think, laugh, get angry, breathe, and sleep (amongst many other things).

-Neurons are cells that are specialised to carry neural information throughout the body.
-Neurons can be one of three types: sensory neurons, relay neurons or motor neurons.
+Neurons are specialised cells that carry neural information throughout the body.
+Neurons can be one of three types: sensory, relay, or motor.
 Neurons typically consist of a cell body, dendrites and an axon.
 Dendrites at one end of the neuron receive signals from other neurons or sensory receptors.
 Dendrites are connected to the cell body, the control centre of the neuron.
-From the cell body, the impulse is carried along the axon where it terminates at the axon terminal.
+From the cell body, the impulse is carried along the axon, where it terminates at the axon terminal.
 In many nerves, including those in the brain and spinal cord, there is an insulating layer that forms around the axon – the myelin sheath.
 This allows nerve impulses to transmit more rapidly along the axon.
-If the myelin sheath is damaged, impulses slow down.
+If the myelin sheath is damaged, conduction slows.
 The length of a neuron can vary from a few millimetres up to one metre.

 HOW DOES TRANSMISSION WORK?